 In advocating for any endeavor, knowledge is power.
 As music teachers, we know the value of our work to children and how its impact can be felt far beyond the classroom.
 Our lives are busy meeting the responsibilities of what are compelled to do: teach music.

 The primary goal is to help children become the best musicians possible in the time we can work with them.
 This task in itself is complex, regardless of the myriad other duties we, as educators, must complete every day.

 Advocacy is Important

 Advocacy is an important component to any successful program.
 This is a daily task undertaken by music teachers in the course of their standard duties.
-We inspire our students to play well so that –
+We inspire our students to play well such that:

-- the education leaders in the state; and most importantly, so that
+● the education leaders in the state; and

 This is advocacy and what music teachers do every day they enter classrooms across the state of Maryland to teach young musicians.

 Thoughts on Advocating by Ron Frezzo, Advocacy Chair

 We may be turning the tide…NCLB and its manic obsession with testing taking and the data it produces may have peaked and common sense starting to return to the classroom.
 Study after study is showing the fallacy of basics-only education and more importantly – beyond “ars gratis ars” – the positive affects that the study of music has on other areas of cognitive development.
 I am trying to read all I can from NAfME, Groundswell, the general press, science magazines, etc….I’m excerpting from a study reviewed by Tom Jacobs in Miller-McCune.com (Dec.
 5) about a study at the University of Regensburg, Germany on improvement in processing spatial information…… After testing: Among musicians, men scored just a bit higher than the education students, but women’s scores rocketed up, to the point where they did slightly better than their male counterparts.